Trips on Rhodes

 Only a part of the total length of the nature reserve is open to visitors, about a 1 km long stretch through which a nature trail leads.
 We recommend starting at the upper end of the trail at the Moní Panagías Kalópetras church, where you will have a spectacular view of the whole region.
 From here, you can then follow the well-maintained paths and steps to the bottom of the gorge, where you can still visit the butterfly museum, housed in a beautifully restored Italianate house from the 1930s.
 In the natural history museum you will find extensive information about the local, very diverse fauna and flora, and a particularly interesting part is the "hatchery" where these butterflies breed in a protected environment with stable climatic conditions.

 In the 2020 season, the entrance fee was 5 Euros and was valid for entry to the whole valley (the valley is crossed by roads, so it can appear to have two parts) and to the butterfly museum.
-You can refresh yourself in the pleasant taverna.
+You can refresh yourself in a pleasant taverna.

 More touristic destinations of Rhodes